Nfinley/Gnome_Home/README.md

 # Gnome_Home
-App that enables users to sync a micro-controller to their user dashboard to control house-hold items like lights, garage doors, etc.
+App that enables users to sync a micro-controller to their user dashboard to control house-hold items like lights, garage doors, etc from a web interface.

 >"You always have a Gnome at Home wherever you roam!"